 Torch is a software tool designed to model drug activity and compute radiation dose, individualized for the drug, the radionuclide, and the patient.
 Torch takes in patient scans (PET/CT or SPECT/CT) at several times points.
 It then models the uptake and elimination of the drug, finding the best fit to describe its activity not only at the scan times, but throughout the duration of the drug's lifetime in the patient.

-Note: Torch is not yet 510(k) approved, and is therefore NOT suitable for clinical use.
+Torch has not yet been submitted to FDA for review of its Indications for Use and is therefore NOT suitable for clinical use.

 Any drug injected into the blood stream will circulate through the body, being taken up by various organs and then eliminated from the body.
 Meanwhile, the radionuclide continues to decay.
 Torch helps you describe this process, which is crucial to providing an accurate estimate of the dose later on.

 Torch automatically finds the curve type that best describes drug activity.
 It also finds the parameters that best fit that curve.
 You can tweak the parameters of your curve, or choose an entirely different one.